-The locations of Boliden's operations are determined by the localisation of mineral resources and the ability to explore and expand operations in connection therewith.
-Good community relations are a prerequisite for Boliden's business success.
-The roots of the company's operations lie, in some cases, centuries in the past and the ability to grow the business is, to a large part, dependent of the trust of the surrounding communities and the value that Boliden generates for them.
+The locations of Boliden's operations are determined by the localisation of mineral resources and the ability to explore and expand operations in connection with them.
+Good community relations and mutual understanding are a prerequisite for Boliden's business success and to enable the business to grow.
+Boliden also contributes to long-term economic growth by providing metals that are important for society's industrialisation and development.